-Rocky areas in the yard shouldn't just be left there carelessly: turn these shady and rocky places into beautiful rock gardens!
+Rocky areas in the yard don’t have to be ignored: turn these shady and rocky places into beautiful rock gardens!
 You can make a truly wonderful masterpiece in your garden if you know a little about the plants and you have a good eye for arranging rocks.
-If you haven't got any rocks or stones of your own, or are looking for something different to introduce to your garden, you will likely have to buy some in for the purpose.
+If you haven’t got any rocks or stones of your own, or are looking for something different to introduce to your garden, you will likely have to buy some in for the purpose.

 A rock garden can be a real work of art.
 Each of the plants that you choose should be chosen for a reason, each of them should have their own role in the group.

 Even though these plants are small, they have other qualities that make them stand out and catch the eye.

 Rock garden plants are more resistant, hardier, and don’t need as much water and sun as other types of plants and flowers.

 Because of this great quality, they can survive in shady areas as well.